Nancy Boy: Lyrics

 "Nancy Boy" revolves around the themes of drugs, sex and bisexuality.
-In 1997, Molko reportedly said, "Sonically, we tried to capture a kind of drug-induced sexual rush".
-The line "Eyeholes in a paper bag/greatest lay I ever had" is saying that the character in the song is ugly, but is trying to reach some sort of beauty, as Molko said "I guess it's saying you can be ugly and be an amazing lay; it doesn't really matter."
-The song also criticises people who think it is "fashionable to be gay"; Molko noted that "In the song, I'm questioning people's reasons for sleeping with people of the same sex.
+In 1997, Molko reportedly said: "Sonically, we tried to capture a kind of drug-induced sexual rush".
+In relation to the line "Eyeholes in a paper bag/greatest lay I ever had", Molko said: "I guess it's saying you can be ugly and be an amazing lay; it doesn't really matter."
+The song also criticises people who think it is "fashionable to be gay"; Molko said: "In the song, I'm questioning people's reasons for sleeping with people of the same sex.
 In the same way that heroin is very hip today, being bisexual seems to be very chic."

 Release

-"Nancy Boy" was released in the UK on 20 January 1997 through Hut/Elevator Music, from their debut album Placebo.
+"Nancy Boy" was released in the UK on 20 January 1997 through Hut Records and Elevator Music.
 The single became an unexpected success, going straight to number four in the UK Singles Chart upon its release.
 The band were booked to perform the track on Top of the Pops, performing on it on 31 January 1997.
 On 18 May 1997, the band performed "Nancy Boy" and "Teenage Angst" on Jools Holland.
 Placebo had originally charted at number forty in the UK Albums Chart upon release, but, with the success of "Nancy Boy", the album then re-entered the charts in February at number five, and went gold in May.

 Music video

 On 25 January, the video for "Nancy Boy" was released, directed by Howard Greenhalgh The video features the band performing the track in a colourful room with flashing lights.
 Images of the band members are distorted.
 Drummer Steve Hewitt is portrayed throughout with a blurred face because he was still contractually obligated to another band on a different label.
 In parts of the video, Molko's and Olsdal's faces are merged.
 In other cutaway scenes, there are various strange objects.
-In a recurring part of the video, a mans head and shoulders are seen stuck to a table with spikes coming out of it.
+In a recurring part of the video, a man's head and shoulders are seen stuck to a table with spikes coming out of it.
 In other parts a man lies on a bed as a strange-looking woman uses a defibrillator on him.
 Other scenes in the video feature a fist with legs and a bathtub full of legs.